 EMMA CULLIMORE (Costume Designer) Emma is the costume designer for The Plagiarists and Chicago Tap Theatre, while also freelancing with other Chicago storefront companies.
 Outside of Chicago, her designs have been seen at the Alabama Repertory Dance Theatre, the Okoboji Summer Theatre, and internationally in Havana, Cuba.
 Emma holds an MFA from the University of Alabama–Tuscaloosa, and a BFA from Stephens College.

-TRISTIN HALL (Violence and Intimacy Designer) Tristin is ecstatic to be working with the Plagiarists!
+TRISTIN HALL (Violence and Intimacy Designer) Tristin is ecstatic to be working with the Plagiarists again after working on Some Like It Red last season!
 She has violence done for productions at Columbia College Chicago such as: Mr. Marmalade, Fool for Love, Martyr, Leveling Up, and Make Me Bad.
 Recent acting credits include: Love and Information (ensemble) and Dog Act (Jo-jo) at Columbia College, Carrie in Carrie and Francine (Haven Theater), and Lisa in Falling (Interrobang Theatre Company).

 JOHN JACOBSEN (Lighting Designer) is a graduate of The Pennsylvania State University’s BFA Theatre Design & Technology program.
 Prior to Penn State, John spent two years at the University of Nebraska – Lincoln.
 Credits in Chicago include the lighting designs for Fugitive Songs, Scotland Road (BoHo Theatre), Some Like It Red, UBU II, Ulysses, belladonna luna sonata, these saints will burn, Season Pass, War Song, Matryoshka, The Feast of St. McGonagall, I Am Saying This Right Now, Caesura: A Butchery (The Plagiarists), Figments (St. Sebastian Players), The Alchemist, The Armageddon Dance Party (Nothing Special Productions), and Living Canvas RX.
 Awards include USITT’s 2007 Lighting Design Award for Young Designers & Technicians.
 John is an Artistic Associate and Resident Lighting Designer with The Plagiarists.
 He is also an architectural lighting designer with the Chicago office of Schuler Shook, where his recent projects include the Wallis Annenberg Center for the Performing Arts in Beverly Hills, CA and the David H. Koch Theater at Lincoln Center in New York, NY.